by Jessica Pigza

 Cover up the table, give the kids some paint or even markers and let them go to town decorating some wooden ornaments.
 They are great for teacher gifts or even family members.

 Some snowflake ornaments the kids painted a few years ago to give to teachers, family, and friends.

 Bonus: It’s Okay to Ask

 Still not sure what to get?
 I learned that it’s okay to ask, but asking the right questions will make the whole scenario less awkward.
-Just asking a teacher what they would like for a gift puts them in a weird position that they’re not really sure how to respond to.
+Just asking a teacher what they would like for a gift puts them in a weird position that they’re not really sure how to answer.
 Instead, be more specific with your questions.
 Are you a coffee drinker?
 What is your favorite restaurant?
 One mom even suggested that if she loves something they are wearing she always asks where they got it.
-That way it gives her an idea where they shop, plus she knows where she can snag one for herself.
+That way it gives her an idea of where they shop.
+Plus she knows where she can snag one for herself.
 By asking more specific questions, it takes the pressure off the teacher, but still gives you some insight as to what they like.